Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-aca-vnet-nsg.md

   --output yaml > app.yaml
 ```

-Open the `app.yaml` in a code editor, for example, `vim app.yaml`.
-Replace the `volumes: null` definition in the `template` section with a `volumes:` definition referencing the storage volume.
-The template section should look like the following:
+Open `app.yaml` in a code editor (e.g., `vim app.yaml`).
+In the `template` section, replace `volumes: null` with a `volumes:` definition referencing the storage volume.
+Add a `volumeMounts` section to the container.
+If you haven't changed the `STORAGE_MOUNT_NAME` environment variable, copy the `volumes` and `volumeMounts` sections exactly as shown below.
+The updated `template` section should look like this:
 ```bash
 template:
   containers: